 The Problem with Addictive Behavior

 First, these medications rewire the brain and bind to opiate receptors that produce this euphoric feeling.
-Physically, our bodies will crave this feeling and associate the surge of dopamine with something good, which is why we develop a tolerance and dependence for these substances.
-Eventually, the way we feel under the effect of these substances trigger psychological symptoms of relaxation and overall well-being, which lead to the development of emotional addiction.
+Physically, our bodies will crave this feeling and associate the surge of dopamine with something good.
+Which is why we develop a tolerance and dependence for these substances.
+Eventually, the way we feel under the effect of these substances triggers psychological symptoms of relaxation and overall well-being.
+This leads to the development of emotional addiction.

 In the end, sadly people are walking into a hamster wheel of dependence, tolerance, and addiction that can be challenging to stop.